maistra/odh-manifests/enabling-ossm.md

 kubectl exec $(kubectl get pods -n istio-system -l app=istio-ingressgateway  -o jsonpath='{.items[*].metadata.name}') -n istio-system -c istio-proxy -- cat /etc/istio/odh-oauth2/token-secret.yaml kubectl get secret istio-odh-oauth2 -n istio-system -o yaml
 ```
 To read the actual value of secrets you could use a [`kubectl` plugin](https://github.com/elsesiy/kubectl-view-secret) instead.
-Then the last line would look as follows `kubectl view-secret istio-odh-oauth2 -n istio-system`.
+Then the last line would look as follows `kubectl view-secret istio-odh-oauth2 -n istio-system -a`.

 The `i`stio-ingressgateway` pod might be out of sync (and so `EnvoyFilter` responsible for OAuth2 flow).
 Check its logs and consider restarting it: